OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

 **Dynamic Programming (DP)** is a mathematical optimization method to break down a large and complicated problem into smaller and simpler sub-problems, then build each sub-problem upon results from previous ones.

+Signs for using DP:

+- find number of ways to do something
+- find the min/max of some value(s) that satisfy some condition
+- find if some action can be completed

+Possibly not a DP solution:

+- finding concrete set of solutions that satisfy some condition (DFS)
+- given input is unsorted

-There are two fashions for Dynamic Programming thinking:
+There are four fashions for Dynamic Programming thinking:

 - _Rolling Update_ on an array or matrix of numbers
-    - use small and **previous result** to build next result, how to get there
+    - use **previous result** to build next result, how to get there
     - how to initialize the state and starting point
     - where does the final answer lies
-    - the key is to find what does the dp value represent, what are transition from state to state, and how to initialize the dp values before iterating
+    - the key is to find what does the dp value represent, what are transition from state to the next state, and how to initialize the dp values before iterating (the extreme or end cases)
 - _Memorization_ of state
     - when some state repeats within the sub-problems, calculate it once and save its result for use in future occurrances
     - the core is dfs